Truck Accident Lawyer

 In addition to gathering evidence, a truck accident lawyer can provide important information about the accident victim’s rights.
 Victims need to know that the deadline for settling or bringing suit will not pass.

 When a claim is made against the government for a negligent failure to maintain roads, an even shorter deadline may apply.
 Most states have a “notice of claim” procedure that may require a notice to be filed within a few weeks or months.
-A truck accident lawyer in Atlanta, GA can file that notice within the time frame established by state law.
+A truck accident lawyer can file that notice within the time frame established by state law.